 To follow the steps listed below, you will need to have "Edit Course Options" checked under School Courses.
 To validate your permissions, click here.

 When students pass a pretest, that lesson bank of questions will be included in the test and exam banks, so they may be tested on that content again later in the course.
 Also keep in mind that some lessons do not contain quizzes (such as project lessons).
 The activities in these lessons will automatically be assigned to the student to complete when they reach that point in the course and pretesting will not allow them to skip these lessons.

-Pretesting is not available for eDynamic Learning Courses
+Pretesting is not available for eDynamic Learning or World Language courses.

 - Under the Courses tab, select Manage Courses.